 Not only do they remember, but they’re selling that browsing history and a slew of other data points to marketers who are building extremely detailed profiles of you to better pitch you on their products.
 All without your consent.1

 This isn’t to scare you — it’s simply to give you a more clear understanding of how the internet actually works.
 If you’re online, you can never assume what you’re doing is private.

-That is unless, of course, you’re utilizing a virtual private network like NortonVPN.
+That is unless, of course, you’re using a VPN like NortonVPN.
 I recently tested NortonVPN to learn all about its features and to see how it compares to some of the big players in the VPN space like NordVPN and ExpressVPN.
 Let’s see how it measured up!